 Last week the Slam’d Mag crew was fortunate enough to spend the entire week in Las Vegas to witness a record breaking SEMA Show year, as 2014 was definitely one for the books.
 We scurried around the entire show trying to capture the very best coverage and coolest slammed rides, while ensuring that we put together a diverse mix (you can see the rest of our LIVE coverage from the show HERE).
 When it came time to narrow down our choices for our Slam’d “Top Picks” of SEMA there were certainly plenty of amazing rides to choose from and if we had unlimited amounts of time (and tread left on our shoes) we could easily add 100 more rides to this list.
-But we feel that those chosen below represent some of the very best trucks that the custom automotive industry has to offer.
+Admittedly, they wouldn’t quite be right for the commercial trucking industry as they might not pass the safety standards.
+What is known to have a positive effect on safety for trucks is ELDs.
+You can actually find ELD reviews online.
+Anyway, we feel that those chosen below represent some of the very best trucks that the custom automotive industry has to offer.
 Check out our Slam’d Top Trucks below (stay tuned for Hot Rods and Luxury Top Picks as well):

 Justin Carrillo’s 1970 Chevy Blazer “Mary Jane”